Welcome to today's edition of the Rush 24-7 podcast.

 Here's a man who I don't know.

-He seems to be a real leader, and by uh not only by calling for the reading of this 700 page uh Bernie Sanders amendment, by the way, he's not a Democrat um or a socialist, he's further to the left than that.
+He seems to be a real leader, and not only by calling for the reading of this 700-page Bernie Sanders amendment, by the way, he's not a Democrat or a socialist.

-And uh somebody has to start saying no.
+And somebody has to start saying no.

-This man sounds like a real leader, somebody we can get behind, somebody like the fellow who spoke up in the speech that Obama gave and called him what he was a liar.
+This man sounds like a real leader, somebody we can get behind, somebody like the fellow who spoke up in the speech that Obama gave and called him what he was, a liar.

 That'd be Joe Wilson.

-It it it really was.
+It really was.

-If that happens, just remember, not only the the Senate rule is that every bill will be read.
+If that happens, just remember, not only the Senate rule is that every bill will be read.

 Somebody always makes a motion to dispense with the reading.

-By unanimous consent, they dispense with the reading.
+By unanimous consent, they dispense with the reading, meaning they don't even take a voice vote.

-Now, if somebody and all it takes is one senator to demand the bill be read, which is what happened yesterday.
+Now, if somebody, and all it takes is one senator to demand the bill be read, which is what happened yesterday.

-Now that Senator must have a team with him to be on the floor at all times while the clerk is reading the bill.
+Now, that senator must have a team with him to be on the floor at all times while the clerk is reading the bill.

-And by the way, don't feel sorry for the clerk, because the clerks rotate in this process too.
+And by the way, don't feel sorry for the clerk because the clerks rotate in this process, too.

 So don't feel any sympathy for the clerks.